alleyrubadeau/jenny-debug-challenge/readme.md

-Bug #1: my chart data does not show up on my "future" page
+Bug #1: my chart data does not show up on my "future" page (this is actually a tricky problem, so only do this if you are up for a challenge…)

 Bug #2: my styling is not looking good